Help with Food

 If your child is self-isolating and they are eligible for free school meals, please contact your child's school to find out how these can be provided.

 If you are self-isolating and your family can’t help you to get your food shopping, you may find that there are groups of volunteers on your road and in your neighbourhood that you can ask to help using Facebook and other social media.

 The Council’s call centre can help connect you to local community and neighbourhood support or refer you to a local food bank - just call 0121 704 6000.
-They can also help you to check if you are covered by the NHS scheme for particularly vulnerable people see - Shielding for really vulnerable people on this page.

 Some food banks which usually only accept referrals are now allowing people to contact them direct because of COVID 19.
 To help them observe social distancing they would like people to phone or email rather than visit.
 Food banks can provide food directly in an emergency, although they cannot cater to personal taste.